Ph-ill/Ph-ill/README.md

 ## 🎯 What I'm Currently Up To

 - 🔧 **Exploring new Control Systems Engineering opportunities** in the Austin area
-- 📚 **Completing my BSc in Computer and IT** at Open University
 - 🚀 **Contributing to open-source projects** and building automation tools
 - 🎮 **Developing smart TV applications** and embedded systems
 - 🔒 **Focusing on system safety** and observability in automation

----

 ---